defstat/LocaleMigrationTools/README.md

 **Check Existing Locale keys from code**
 > grep -rhoE "__\('([^']*)'" ./ | sed "s/__('\|')//g" | sed "s/'//g" | sort | uniq

- # PLUGIN LOCALE MIGRATION
- 1. Clone this repo in a folder.
- 2. Navigate to the cloned folder.
- 3. Create a txt file (like `inputRepos.txt`) in the cloned folder. if you want to run the migration only for one plugin, just put in the new txt file the relative path of the folder that the plugin is cloned into (for example add this line to the file `../ojs/plugins/general/paperbuzz`.
-Make sure the line endings are LF).
-Let's say you have named the txt file `paperBuzzMigration.txt`.
- 4. Make sure that the plugin is at the branch that you need to migrate.
- 5. Execute `./DriverScript.sh ./paperBuzzMigration.txt ./inputLocales.txt` to migrate the locales
- **OR**
- 5. Execute `./DriverScript.sh ./paperBuzzMigration.txt ./inputLocales.txt | tee -a outputProcessAll-paperBuzzMigration.txt` to migrate the locales and keep all script output to the file `outputProcessAll-paperBuzzMigration.txt` for possible review.
- 6. Check the local plugin repo - It should have all the locale migration changes staged and ready to commit.